The Garden of Lies

-The Garden of Lies is a lost 1915 silent film drama directed by Jack Pratt and starring in her debut stage actress Jane Cowl.
+The Garden of Lies is a 1915 silent film drama directed by Jack Pratt and starring in her debut stage actress Jane Cowl.
 It was based on a novel by Justus Miles Forman who perished on the Lusitania that same year.
 The Universal Film Manufacturing Company handled the distribution.

 The film was shot in Jacksonville, Florida, St. Augustine, Florida, parts of Louisiana, and other areas around the Gulf of Mexico.